Updated:

 Since the nucleus of a comet is made up of ice, it is unlikely that it would be part of the inner solar system which comprises of the four terrestrial planets.
 The high temperatures in the inner solar system render it impossible for the survival of a comet within this region.
 It is thus predictable that comets must have their roots from, at and beyond the planet Jupiter.
 And as the truth would have it, the origin of comets can be traced from two distinct regions, the Oort cloud and the Kuiper Belt whose features, location and roots are intertwined with the origin of the solar system and the consequent evolution of the solar system.

 The current theory of the solar system suggests that the formation (of the Sun and the planets) resulted from a massive cloud of interstellar gaseous dust.
 Due to substantial external bombardments, the gaseous cloud crumpled inwardly with its foci piling a huge amount of gas which would later become the Sun.
 The immediate neighbourhoods of the foci (Sun) formed a spinning and orbiting sets of material usually known as the protoplanetary disks.
 Such protoplanetary disks have also been observed in a manner similar to the adjacent young stellar bodies.
-In a long spell of time, bigger materials start accumulating gradually within the disk dust, and thus the resultant amalgam of dust and ice grow too big proportions.
+In a long spell of time, bigger materials start accumulating gradually within the disk dust, and thus the resultant amalgam of dust and ice grows too big proportions.
 The small materials formed are referred to as planetesimals, and they are within the proximity of the Earth (ScienceDaily 2008, p.
 1).

 The high temperatures within this region of the solar system do not favour the formation of ice, and therefore, most of these planetesimals are of a pure rocky terrain.
 In contrast, within the outer solar system, which is characterized by low temperatures, there are phenomenal trappings of ice and gasses in the planetesimals.
 It is this latter category which is grouped into asteroids and comets.

 The comets and asteroids are astronomically acclaimed as the key pillars and founding stones of the planets.
 As they gained weight from amalgamation within the dust disk, they simultaneously bombarded each other in unpredictable collisions and on some occasions being integrated to each other forming bigger elements.
 Consequently, the new protoplanets developed more to the extent that they formed their own dust disks which then combined with others of the same nature to form the well-known planets.
 Such accreted coalitions perturbed the orbits of the other planetesimals within their vicinity.
-The dynamically weak planetesimals were susceptible to successive accretion by the massive protoplanets, repulsion from the high temperature inner solar system or ejection out of the solar system into an orbit in space which is much more stable and strong than the former one.
+The dynamically weak planetesimals were susceptible to successive accretion by the massive protoplanets, repulsion from the high-temperature inner solar system or ejection out of the solar system into an orbit in space which is much more stable and strong than the former one.

 The Oort cloud, the Asteroid belt and the Kuiper belt contain a very small percentage of the planetesimals, and they do act as the remains of the planetesimals in the present solar system.
 In the last few decades, it has been observed that the Kuiper belt bodies have stable orbits for the collisions within the novice protoplanets which bear no disruptive effect on them.
 They are also estimated to range in size from that of a small stone to that of planets (Messenger, et al. 2006, p.
 1).
 On the other hand, the Oort cloud was synthesized by the materials and bodies which were ejected to the outer edges of the solar system by the protoplanets and planets.
 It is amazing to realize that the comets in the Oort cloud were relatively developed nearer to the Sun than their Kuiper belt counterparts.
 Although the aggregate statistical reflection of the number of comets in both regions is not known, it is taken to be great with approximately 700 billion in the Oort cloud and with the Kuiper belt bearing, inclusive of Pluto, some other additional billions to those of the Oort cloud.